iifl-logo

 c.
 Recognition of Deferred Tax Assets

 Considering the managements assessment of going concern assumption in the Standalone Financial Statements, the condition of reasonable certainty for recognizing the deferred tax assets as per Ind AS 12 "Income Taxes" has not been met.
-Consequently, deferred tax assets are overstated and total comprehensive profit for the year ended 31st March, 2023 is overstated to that extent.
+Consequently, deferred tax assets are overstated and total comprehensive profit for the year ended 31st March, 2024 is overstated to that extent.

 d.
 Balances of receivables, unsecured and secured loan creditors and their balance confirmations.

-We draw attention to Note No. 33 to the Standalone Financial Statements with respect to certain balances, relating to trade and other receivables and liabilities including those payable to loan creditors lacking reconciliation and confirmation.
-Adjustments/impact in this respect are currently not ascertainable and as such cannot be commented by us.
+We draw attention to Note 33 to the Standalone Financial Statements with respect to certain balances, relating to trade and other receivables and liabilities including those payable to loan creditors lacking reconciliation and confirmation.
+Adjustments/impact in this respect are currently not ascertainable and as such cannot be commented upon by us.

-Material Uncertainty related to Going Concern
+e.
+Material uncertainty related to Going Concern

-During the year, the Company has defaulted in repayment of borrowings to its financial institution lenders.
-In the Managements view, the Company will be able to improve its net working capital position to discharge its current and non-current financial obligations as described in Note No. 47 to the Standalone Financial Statement.
-However, in view of the uncertainties involved, these events and conditions indicate a material uncertainty which may cast a significant doubt on the Company s ability to continue as a going concern.
-Accordingly, the use of going concern assumption of accounting in preparation of this Statement is not adequately and appropriately supported as per the requirements of Ind AS 1 "Presentation of Standalone Financial Statements".
+We draw attention to Note 46 ofthe Standalone Financial Statements with respect to material uncertainty related to Going Concern.
+TheCompanyhas defaulted in repaymentofborrowings to its financial institutional lendersand others.
+In view ofthe Management, the Company will be able to improve its net working capital position to discharge its current and non-current financial obligations.
+However, in view ofthe uncertainties involved, these events and conditions indicate a material uncertainty which may cast a significant doubt on the Companys ability to continue as a going concern.

-Key audit matters are those matters that in our professional judgement were of most significance in our audit of the Standalone Financial Statements of the current period.
+Key audit matters are those matters that in our professional judgement were of most significance in our audit ofthe Standalone Financial Statements of the current period.
 These matters were addressed in the context of our audit of the Standalone Financial Statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In addition to the matter described in the Basis for Qualified Opinion section we have determined the matters described below to be the key audit matters to be communicated in our report.
+In addition to the matter described in the Basis for Qualified Opinion section we have determined the matters described below to be the key audit matters to be communicated in ourreport.

 Serial No. Key Audit Matters Auditors Responses to Key Audit Matters